 ATM Cash Withdrawal

 Unlike credit cards, forex cards allow you to withdraw cash from ATMs at a nominal charge.
-Credit cards, on the other hand, charge a high interest rate on cash withdrawals, and you don’t get an interest-free period on such transactions.
+Credit cards, on the other hand, charge a high interest rate on cash withdrawals, and you do not get an interest-free period on such transactions.
 The interest is charged from the very first day of withdrawal, which can lead you into a debt trap.
 Hence, choosing forex cards might be a better option for cash withdrawals.
 However, do keep a note that forex cards also charge a nominal fee for cash withdrawals.

 High Interest Rate